fatmasevinck/enetLTS/README.md

 > X <- gene[, keep]
 ```

-Like many other packages, the easy way to use the package `enetLTS` is to install it directly from `CRAN` (or install directly from Github).
-The default `family` option is `gaussian`.
+The package `enetLTS` can either be installed from CRAN or directly from `Github`.
+The main function is `enetLTS`, and the default `family` option is `gaussian`, which corresponds to linear regression.

 ```R
 > # install and load package